mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/clusters/attach-cluster/attach-eks-cluster/index.md

    EOF
    ```

-1. Verify the kubeconfig file can access the EKS cluster.
+1. Verify that the kubeconfig file can access the EKS cluster.

    ```bash
    kubectl --kubeconfig $(pwd)/kommander-cluster-admin-config get all --all-namespaces